-People in some parts of the world have difficulty in receiving appropriate healthcare due to poverty or because healthcare environments and systems and frameworks for providing healthcare are underdeveloped.
+People in some parts of the world have difficulty in receiving appropriate healthcare due to poverty or because healthcare environments and systems for providing healthcare are underdeveloped.

 Initiatives Targeting the Three Major Infectious Diseases

-Known as the three major infectious diseases, HIV/AIDS, tuberculosis and malaria claim about 3 million lives each year.
-Of the many infectious diseases that exist, these three have long existed on a global scale.
-In recent years, the spread of therapeutic drugs and vaccines has helped to stem the scale of infection, but economic, social and cultural factors also come into play, and the medical services required for treatment have not yet reached many poor and socially disadvantaged people.
-Impaired health can also affect economic growth, as it lowers labor capabilities, reduces labor productivity and leads to rising healthcare costs.*
+Known as the three major infectious diseases, HIV/AIDS, tuberculosis, and malaria claim about three million lives each year.
+Of the many infectious diseases in existence, these three have long existed on a global scale.
+In recent years, the spread of therapeutic drugs and vaccines has helped to stem the scale of infection, but economic, social and cultural factors also come into play, and the medical services required for prevention and treatment have not yet reached many poor and socially disadvantaged people.
+Impaired health can also affect economic growth, as it lowers labor capabilities, reduces productivity, and leads to rising healthcare costs.*

-By leveraging the detection technologies it has accumulated in the area of clinical testing, Sysmex Corporation is moving forward with the development of products that assist in diagnosing disease.
+By leveraging the detection technologies we have accumulated in the area of clinical testing, Sysmex is moving forward with the development of products that assist in diagnosing diseases.
 We are also collaborating with government and academia on initiatives to address the three major infectious diseases.

 Participating in the Global Health Innovative Technology Fund (GHIT Fund)